eed3si9n/eed3si9n.com/content/posts/sbt-remote-cache.md

 end ActionValue
 ```

-We'll come back to `HashedVirtualFileRef`, but it carries a file name with some content hash.
-Using these, we can define a basic cache function as follows:
+We'll come back to `HashedVirtualFileRef` later, but it carries a file name with some content hash.
+Using these, we can define the `cache` function as follows:

 ```scala
 import sjsonnew.{ HashWriter, JsonFormat }